Wants NASS to prevail on Buhari to review composition, includes South East

-A group of civil rights advocates concerned about national unity, peacebuilding and protection of human rights has written an open letter to the National Assembly faulting the composition of new service chiefs by President Muhammadu Buhari.
+ABUJA–A group of civil rights advocates concerned on national unity, peace building and protection of human rights has written an open letter to the National Assembly faulting the composition of new service chiefs by President Muhammadu Buhari.

 called “on the National Assembly as the representative of the people to prevail on Mr President to correct this gross injustice by reviewing the appointments in the interest of justice and national unity.”